 Planning a trip to Abu Dhabi?
 On your packing list you no doubt have your phone (of course!), camera, maybe even your laptop, hairdryer?
-But how do you charge your devices in Abu Dhabi?
+But how do you charge all your devices in Abu Dhabi?

 UAE Plug Type – Abu Dhabi Power Points

 Power sockets in Abu Dhabi GENERALLY SPEAKING are TYPE G. That is, the rectangular, 3-pin socket like you would find in the UK.